 Why quality should remain a focus

 While timekeeping is often the first thing that comes to mind when it comes to how much revenue your firm is bringing in, the client experience is just as important and often overlooked.
-Having a client centric quality system in your firm keeps your focus on relationship building and customer satisfaction.
+Having a client centric-quality system in your firm keeps your focus on relationship building and customer satisfaction.
 Setting expectations with your clients, setting key audit points during the process, and measuring your own performance will give you the tools you need to continuously improve the client’s experience and get the feedback you need to make improvements and focus on quality within your firm.

 When you have institutionalized a quality system for improving your internal processes, you can benefit from outsourcing things that aren’t core to your firm.
-Perhaps there are things that your firm does that could be better handled by a professional firm who specializes in that task.
+Perhaps there are things that your firm does that could be better handled by a professional firm that specializes in that task.
 This can allow your attorneys to really focus on practicing law and managing their client relationships.
 The other potential benefit is that you can actually demonstrate to professional liability insurance companies that you have a quality process in place, which could dramatically decrease the cost of your professional liability premiums.

 Optimizing your revenue is always top of mind as you lead your law firm towards the future.
 But could you be leaving money on the table?
 Our friends from Lexicon share with us the best practices for timekeeping, collections, and implementing quality processes for a strategy that will help you keep your hard-earned profits.
 We talk about timekeeping best practices, ways that you can improve internal processes and the overall impacts of ignoring this in your firm.
 Then we talk about collections and the importance of communication in your communications procedures.
 Lastly, quality should always remain a high focus to continue improving client experience and potentially even lower insurance costs.
 If you are looking for more content focused on the legal industry, feel free to check out our other legal podcasts here.
-Implement these best practices and take advantage of the special offer from Lexicon to save and optimize revenues in your law firm!

 Links mentioned in this episode: